SBA Loan Denied: Top Mistakes to Avoid When Seeking a Small Business Loan

 Not Monitoring Your Business Credit Profile

 You should regularly monitor your profiles at all of the major business credit-reporting agencies (Dun & Bradstreet, Equifax, and Experian) to make sure that there are not any mistakes.
-A simple error can make it harder for you to get approved for a loan.
+A simple error can make it easier for you to get SBA loan denied.

 Ignoring the Fine Print